emmajanedrews/base-template/_posts/2018-04-24-how-is-the-market-this-spring.md

 {% include youtube.html %}
 {: .present-before-paste}

-The spring is heating up in Boise and so is the current housing market.
+Spring is heating up in Boise and so is the current housing market.
 {: .present-before-paste}

 With a huge shortage of homes on the market, it is definitely a seller’s market.
 Less availability drives up the value of homes, making it an excellent time to sell.